lelabo-ai/lelabo/docs/guides/sweeps.md

 # Run Parameter Sweeps

+You have an experiment that runs.
+Now you want to know if the result holds — across seeds, learning rates, or alternative methods.
+That is what sweeps are for.

-A sweep runs the same experiment across a grid of hyperparameters.
+A sweep runs the same experiment across a grid of parameters.
 LeLabo generates all combinations, executes them as independent `lelabo train` subprocesses, and writes structured artifacts for each run.

 ## Sweep config file